 Our impaired loans are subject to measurement at fair value on a nonrecurring basis and are classified as Level 3 measurements.
 A loan is considered impaired when management determines that collection of contractual amounts due is not probable.
-In these cases, an allowance for credit losses may be established based either on the present value of expected future cash flows discounted at the receivables' effective interest rate, or the fair value of the collateral for collateral-dependent receivables.
+In these cases, an allowance for credit losses may be established based either on the present value of expected future cash flows discounted at the receivables' effective interest rate, the fair value of the collateral for collateral-dependent receivables or the observable market price of the receivable.
 In determining collateral value, we estimate the current fair market value of the collateral less selling costs.
-We had impaired loans carried at the fair value of \$127 million and \$137 million as of March 31, 2017 and December 31, 2016, respectively.
+We had impaired loans carried at the fair value of \$286 million and \$137 million as of June 30, 2017 and December 31, 2016, respectively.